Once performance objectives and standards are established, you should observe employees' performance and provide feedback.

 You have a responsibility to recognize and reinforce strong performance by an employee, and identify and encourage improvement where it is needed.
 You provide informal feedback almost every day.
 By observing and providing detailed feedback, you play a critical role in the employee's continued success and motivation to meet performance expectations.

-Coaching is a method of strengthening communication between you and the employee.
+Feedback Discussions are a method of strengthening communication between you and the employee.
 It helps to shape performance and increase the likelihood that the employee's results will meet your expectations.
-Coaching sessions provide you and the employee the opportunity to discuss her progress toward meeting mutually-established standards and goals.
-A coaching session focuses on one or two aspects of performance, rather than the total review that takes place in a performance evaluation.
+Feedback Discussions provide you and the employee the opportunity to discuss their progress toward meeting mutually established standards and goals.
+A Feedback Discussions focuses on one or two aspects of performance, rather than the total review that takes place in a performance evaluation.

 - Strengthen communication between you and the employee

 - Maintain and increase the employee's self-esteem